Harbors & Havens

 Towns Near Yellowstone National Park

-If you’re looking for towns near Yellowstone to stay in, these are your best bets.
-The first three options make the most sense for a base and the rest as road trip stops on the way in.
+If you’re looking for towns near Yellowstone to stay in, these are your best options.
+The first three make the most sense for a base and the rest as road trip stops on the way in.

 If you’re visiting for a few nights, I recommend staying in a couple of different bases (like West Yellowstone and Gardiner) during your trip to decrease driving time each day.